MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 Through policy-driven management, Contoso's policy implementation will ensure new subscriptions and resources will immediately be brought to their target compliant state.
 The primary policy effects used by Contoso to achieve this is "DeployIfNotExists", "deny", "append", and "modify".

-- For "deployifnotexist" policies, Contoso ensures IaaS and PaaS resources, as well as new subscriptions are compliant during creation regardless of *how* it is being created.
+- For `DeployIfNotExists` policies, Contoso ensures IaaS and PaaS resources, as well as new subscriptions are compliant during creation regardless of _how_ it is being created.

 - For "deny" policies, Contoso ensures the appropriate guardrails are in place to avoid misconfigurations, such as accidentally deploying a workload that is not whitelisted and/ot deploying to a region that is not explicitly allowed.